 The church is open every day from 10am - 4pm, longer in the summer months.
 There is a leaflet on the church and a guide to our stained glass windows which can be borrowed or bought or downloaded at the bottom of this page.
-We are also happy to group or individual guided tours by arrangement (phone 01926 810331).
+We are also happy to give group or individual guided tours by arrangement (phone 01926 810331).
 There are photos of some of the things you can see on our Explore churches page https://www.explorechurches.org/church/all-saints-ladbroke

 The ecclesiastical parish of Ladbroke covers the civil parishes of Ladbroke, Hodnell, Chapel Ascote and Wills Pastures.
 The church building is Grade I listed, dating from the 12th century with many later additions and alterations.
 The use of contrasting layers of stone on the tower adds further interest to the building’s fine appearance and is complemented by the peaceful churchyard and quintessentially English setting.

 There are many other features worthy of note, both inside and outside the church.
 On the south side of the chancel are some fine seats for the clergy (sedilia) with beautifully carved canopies.
 On the south side of the nave is the figure of a priest, said to be John de Pavalay, Rector 1298-1303, which was found under the chancel floor at the restoration.
 There are also some interesting remnants from St Helen’s church, Radbourne, which no longer exists.
 The carved heads inside the porch were brought from Radbourne.
 They were found in a farmhouse at Radbourne which was being demolished at the turn of the century.
 The presence of these corbels and the configuration of the roof timbers indicated that the farmhouse was in the fact the old church.